stormalf/chibicc/README.md

 ## release notes

 1.0.25    Adding promotion to int on variadic argument.
 Fixing issue with mistake on help on -fomit-frame-pointer.
 Fixing issue with assign_lvar_offsets that skipped some offsets already assigned by extended assembly and caused failure on some cpython tests.
 Adding --eh-frame-hdr needed by glibc's backtrace.
 Disabling tail call optimization when volatile local variable is found.
 Reporting commit 4f4c864c3f6872d3c7c53c66fe2db1bf8143bb02 from slimcc (about variable scope instead of flat list).
+Fixing ISS-209 extended assembly issue found during openssh-portable compile.